Charles Villiers Stanford: Orchestral

 The commentator Richard Whitehouse writes that Stanford's seven symphonies embody both the strengths and limitations of his music, displaying "a compositional rigour and expertise matched only by his older contemporary ...
 Parry, while seeming content to remain well within the stylistic ambit of Mendelssohn, Schumann and Brahms."
 Whitehouse comments that although Stanford's symphonic construction is conventional, "an often subtle approach to movement forms and resourceful orchestration make his symphonies worth exploring."

 Stanford's first two symphonies (1876 and 1879) were not published and were excluded from his catalogue of works.
 His Symphony No. 1 was written for a competition offered by the proprietors of the Alexandra Palace.
 It received second prize but was only performed once in his lifetime.

 The Third Symphony in F minor, known as the Irish, was first performed in 1887.
 It was conducted by Mahler in 1911 in New York (Stanford however did not reciprocate, disliking most 'modern' music, especially Ravel, Debussy and Stravinsky), and the Third remained the most popular of Stanford's symphonies during his lifetime.
-In his study of Stanford's works, John Porte refers to it as "full of the spirit and tunes of his country ... with its contrasting expressions of jollity and sad beauty."
+In his study of Stanford's works, John Porte refers to it as "full of the spirit and tunes of his country ... with its contrasting expressions of jollity and sad beauty".
 In this, as in many of his works, Stanford incorporated genuine Irish folk tunes.
 Like Parry and Mackenzie, but unlike Sullivan and Elgar, Stanford liked and respected folk songs.

 He generally avoided programmatic music, but his Sixth Symphony, composed in memoriam G. F. Watts, was, Stanford acknowledged, inspired by Watts's sculptures and paintings.

 Of Stanford's other orchestral works, his six Irish Rhapsodies all date from the 20th century, the first from 1901 and the last from the year before his death.
-Two of the set feature solo instruments along with the orchestra: the third (cello) and the sixth (violin).
+Two of the sets feature solo instruments along with the orchestra: the third (cello) and the sixth (violin).
 In Dibble's view some of the concertante works such as the First Piano Concerto (1894) and the Violin Concerto of 1899 are in their orchestration and their lyricism as much in the tradition of Mendelssohn as of Brahms, with whom Stanford's music is often compared.